Most cases of Escherichia coli infection are foodborne.

 Ten percent of patients with E coli O157:H7 infection develop haemolytic uraemic syndrome.

 Escherichia coli is a gram-negative, rod-shaped bacterium.
-It is a commensal that colonises the gastrointestinal tract within a few hours of birth.
-E coli becomes pathogenic by acquiring virulence factors or genetic mutations, leading to a broad spectrum of disease.
+It is a commensal organism that colonises the gastrointestinal tract within a few hours of birth.
+E coli becomes pathogenic by acquiring virulence factors or genetic mutations, leading to a broad range of intestinal and extra-intestinal disease.
 Infection by pathogenic strains occurs through ingestion, usually via contaminated food or water.

 St George’s Hospital